ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 #### The angle potential
 #### The torsion angle potential
 #### The Ureu-Bradley potential

-The presece of cross terms in a force field reflects couplings between the internal coordinates.
+The presence of cross terms in a force field reflects couplings between the internal coordinates.
 • As a bond angle is decreased, it is found that the adjacent bonds stretch to reduce the interaction between the 1,3 atoms.
+ U-B terms have been used to improve agreement with vibrational spectra when a harmonic term alone would not adequately fit.
+These phenomena are largely inconsequential for the overall conformational sampling in a typical biomolecular/organic simulation.

 ## Truncation of interactions
 The most computationally demanding part of a molecular dynamics simulation is the calculation of the nonbonded terms of the potential energy function.
 As non-bonded energy terms between every pair of atoms should be evaluated, the number of calculations increases as the square of the number of atoms.
 To speed up the computation, only the interactions between two atoms separated by a distance less than a pre-defined cutoff distance are evaluated.
 There are several different ways to truncate the non-bonded interaction.